 She was the one to first give me permission to reinvent the “firsts.”

-When my oldest daughter took her first (the real first) steps, I was at the office.
-When I got home, she asked me to come to the living room.
+On the day my oldest daughter took her first (the real first) steps, I was at the office.
+When I got home that evening, she asked me to come to the living room.
 She said, “You are going to see her first steps.”

 I dropped my bag and ran.
 I saw my baby in the living room, holding on to the couch as she had done for weeks before, and then I saw her let go and take 3 steps.
 She fell and smiled.
 We cheered.
 Then it occurred to me.
 Those weren’t the first steps.